Calcination: Limestone calcination

-Today, this reaction largely occurs in a cement kiln.

-The standard Gibbs free energy of reaction in [J/mol] is approximated as ΔG°_{r} ≈ 177,100 J/mol − 158 J/(mol*K) *T. The standard free energy of reaction is 0 in this case when the temperature, T, is equal to 1121 K, or 848 °C.
+The standard Gibbs free energy of reaction in [J/mol] is approximated as ΔG°_{r} ≈ 177,100 J/mol − 158 J/(mol*K) *T. The standard free energy of reaction is 0 in this case when the temperature, T, is equal to 1121 K, or 848 C.

 Oxidation

 In some cases, calcination of a metal results in oxidation of the metal to produce a metal oxide.
 In his essay "Formal response to the question, why Tin and Lead increase in weight when they are calcined" (1630), Jean Rey notes that "having placed two pounds six ounces of fine English tin in an iron vessel and heated it strongly on an open furnace for the space of six hours with continual agitation and without adding anything to it, he recovered two pounds thirteen ounces of a white calx".
 He claimed "That this increase in weight comes from the air, which in the vessel has been rendered denser, heavier, and in some measure adhesive, by the vehement and long-continued heat of the furnace: which air mixes with the calx (frequent agitation aiding) and becomes attached to its most minute particles: not otherwise than water makes heavier sand which you throw into it and agitate, by moistening it and adhering to the smallest of its grains", presumably the metal gained weight as it was being oxidized.

 At room temperature, tin is quite resistant to the impact of air or water, as a thin oxide film forms on the surface of the metal.
-In air, tin starts to oxidize at a temperature of over 150 °C: Sn + O_{2} → SnO_{2}.
+In air, tin starts to oxidize at a temperature of over 150 C: Sn + O_{2} → SnO_{2}.

 Antoine Lavoisier explored this experiment with similar results time later.